Nelson (Year 6)

 PE

 PSHE is taught each term based on discussion, P4C and circle times.
-The children will be learning:
+During enrichment, the children will be learning:

 Science